-With eight matches left in the English Premier League (EPL) season, Cardiff has a 75% chance of being relegated back down to the Championship League (CL) in English football, according to FiveThirtyEight.
-Being relegated is one of the single most excruciating experiences for a fanbase to endure, but being relegated after only one season is even more painful.
-Worse yet, unless there is a surprising set of late season results, fans of the Welsh club will go through the brutality of a one-and-done relegation for the second time in six years!
+With two matches left in the English Premier League (EPL) season, Cardiff has a 96% chance of being relegated back down to the Championship League (CL) in English football, according to FiveThirtyEight.
+Being relegated is an excruciating experience for a fanbase to endure, but being relegated after only one season is even more painful.
+Worse yet, unless there is a stunning set of late season results, fans of the Welsh club will go through the brutality of a one-and-done relegation for the second time in six years!

 In this system with extreme inequalities and little mobility, teams like Everton and Southampton are stuck in the middle.
 And clubs like Hull City, Burnley, and Cardiff are stuck making the jump back and forth between the CL and the EPL.
 One way to view these circumstances is that unlike, say, middle class, moribund Everton who have neither glory nor relegation to play for, supporters of clubs that are frequently promoted and relegated get to experience both the greatest agony and ecstasy on a regular basis.
 From this perspective, maybe it’s especially exciting to be a Bluebirds supporter.

 But beyond the emotional life of a supporter, how bad neutral observers ought to feel for Cardiff depends, in part, on whether the franchise is worse off for having taken a one-year sojourn to the land of milk and big money that is the EPL.
 Do one-and-done clubs suffer an unofficial penalty for their short-lived EPL careers as they sort out how to shoulder the cost of players’ with EPL-level wages with only Championship-level revenues?
 Would Cardiff have been wiser to stick around in the CL for another few seasons, quietly gathering their resources until they could be promoted and stay up?
 Or does even a brief EPL stint benefit the club in the long term?